grpc-ecosystem/grpc-spring/README.md

 }
 ````

-There are three ways to get a connection to the grpc server:
+There are three ways to get a connection to the gRPC server:

 * Use `grpcChannelFactory.createChannel(serverName)` to create a `Channel` and create the grpc stub
   yourself.